ashwinkumar12345/apache-kafka-intro/README.md

 - If message key is sent, all messages for that key will always go to the same partition (key hashing)
 <img width="638" alt="7" src="https://user-images.githubusercontent.com/4720428/55285611-16635180-5344-11e9-9b1b-01513c3e260e.png">

-- Consumers read data from a topic (identified by name)
+- Consumers read data from a topic (identified by name), dequeue messages from the tail of the topic
 - Consumers know which broker to read from
 - Consumer reads data in order from each partition
+- A single consumer can read from only one partition so there is no contention among consumers
+- For example, if you have a topic that has 3 partitions and 2 consumers, 1 consumer will read from 2 partitions and 1 consumer will read from 1 partition, now if you have 3 partitions and 4 consumers, one consumer will not get any messages, so the number of consumers reading from a topic must be less than the number of partitions in that topic
+- In this case, Kafka rebalances partitions which causes delay in the messages read by consumers
+- Consumer Groups are a group of consumers working together
-- Consumers can be grouped as a "Consumer Group" to read data from exclusive partitions for faster performance
+- Consumers in a consumer group read data from exclusive partitions for faster performance, each consumer would get a subset of the messages
 - Consumer group represents an application
 <img width="690" alt="8" src="https://user-images.githubusercontent.com/4720428/55285816-c8504d00-5347-11e9-83d5-a8f9cb9d5601.png">

-- Consumer offsets - Kafka stores offsets at which a consumer group has been reading, checkpointing, or bookmarking
+- Consumer offsets - Kafka stores offsets at which a consumer group has been reading to help the consumer group keep track of where it is as it's reading data from a topic
 - The offsets are commited live into a topic named __consumer_offsets
+- This is called cursor persistence, it's used after a stop for a consumer to start reading from where it left off
 - When a consumer in a group has processed data recieved data from Kafka , it commits the offsets
 - This is done because if a consumer goes down , it will be able to read back from where it left off
 - Kafka Bootstrap Server - You pnly have to connect to one broker and you are automatically connected to the entire Kafka cluster